 - Also available online.

-- Grand Rounds, where our own teaching staff and visiting professors discuss areas of innovation and developing research.
+- Grand Rounds, teaching staff and visiting professors discuss areas of innovation and developing research.

-- Core Curriculum Lectures where HCMC faculty provide clinical updates on the management of common diseases, such as pancreatitis, acute myocardial infarction, or coagulopathies.
+- Core Curriculum Lectures - clinical updates on the management of common diseases

-- Case-Based Subspecialty Discussions are featured on a rotating basis, such as Clinical Cardiology, Chest/ID conference, and a monthly Morbidity and Mortality conference highlighting a systems-based approach to reducing medical errors.
+- Rotating Case-Based Subspecialty Discussions - Case-based conferences include Clinical Cardiology, Chest/ID conference, and a monthly Morbidity and Mortality conference highlighting a systems-based approach to reducing medical errors.

-- Weekly academic half-day session during ward rotation.
+- Monthly academic half-day session for all residents.